 Bonds are especially useful if you are attempting to build a risk-averse portfolio.

-Although bonds are far from risk-free, many people use bonds to balance out risky stock picks in their portfolio.
-Even if you only have a small percentage of bonds in your portfolio, you should still understand exactly what they are.
+Although bonds are far from risk-free, many people use them to balance risky stock picks in their portfolios.
+So even if you only have a small percentage of bonds in your portfolio, you should still understand what they are.

 A bond is a loan between a borrower and a lender.
 As the investor, you would essentially buy an I.O.U. note from a borrower.
 The note will include the term of the loan, the payment schedule, and any other relevant details.

 The bond boils down to a promise from the borrower to the lender to pay you back in full, plus interest.

 Who issues bonds?